dipien/google-play-api/jdroid-java-googleplay-publisher/README.md

 Promote a current alpha to beta

+    // Set a release name if you have more than one alpha track and you need to promote just one appContext.setReleaseName("My release");

     GooglePlayPublisher.promoteFromAlphaToBeta(new App(appContext));

 #### Promote from Alpha to Rollout

 Promote a current alpha to staged rollout

+    // Set a release name if you have more than one alpha track and you need to promote just one appContext.setReleaseName("My release");

-    // Portion of the users who should get the staged rollout version of the APK.
+    // Fraction of users who are eligible to receive the release.
+0 <= fraction < 1.
-    // The maximum rollout fraction is 0.5 (50% of users).
 Default value: 0.005 (0.5%)
     appContext.setUserFraction(0.2);

     GooglePlayPublisher.promoteFromAlphaToRollout(new App(appContext));